 The Excel / Google Sheet formula VLOOPKUP is our friend!
 That's how it works:

 B Bring the table in the right format.
 Once you have the flag codes table in your Excel/Google Sheets, you can delete the columns with the images and the last column with the continents.
-And you should change the order of the columns: The country name column should be left of the flag code column.
+And you should change the order of the columns: The country name column should be left out of the flag code column.

 C Add the country names you want to combine with flags.
 Now it's time to add your data.
 Maybe you have a list of country names?
 Place them right of the two columns you just copy and pasted from Github.

 D Magic!
 Now it's time for our last and most important step: A formula named VLOOKUP that works both in Excel and Google Sheets: =VLOOKUP(D3,A:B,2,FALSE)&" "&D3

 ...if the Github table with flag codes and country names starts in row 1 and in column A of your spreadsheet, and

 ...if the name of the country you want the flag code for is in cell D3 (row 3, column D).